 Walks, Talks & Films on the African History of London

-- The Amazing James Baldwin 5 week course HERE
+- The Amazing James Baldwin 5 week course from February 2018 HERE

 - Bus Tours on demand